ElMagdo/JavaCodes/Javanotes5-linked/readme.md

 The first die comes up 3
 The second die comes up 5
 Your total roll is 8
 3. Write a program that asks the user’s name, and then greets the user by name.
 Before outputting the user’s name, convert it to upper case letters.
-For example, if the user’s name is Fred, then the program should respond “Hello, FRED, nice to meet you!”. (solution)
+For example, if the user’s name is Fred, then the program should respond “`Hello, FRED, nice to meet you!`”.

 4. Write a program that helps the user count his change.
 The program should ask how many quarters the user has, then how many dimes, then how many nickels, then how many pennies.
 Then the program should tell the user how much money he has, expressed in